Sakushinkan

 The Sakushinkan Budo is the method of traditional martial training according to Sino-Japanese schools within the Sakushinkan school.
 The main purpose of this method is the comprehensive development of the individual, which operates in three spheres of action: martial, spiritual, and medical.

-The martial sphere, called Bumon, involves the practice of Sogo Bujutsu, which encompasses various arts of war, both armed and unarmed.
+The martial sphere, called Bumon, involves the practice of Sogo Bujutsu, which includes multiple war arts, both armed and unarmed.
 This sphere originates from the teachings of different Koryu, the ancient schools.
-The teachings of these schools have later merged into the tradition of Amatsu Tatara, whose lineage is continued by our school.
+The teachings of these schools have later merged into the tradition of Amatsu Tatara, whose lineage continues in our school.

 Within the martial sphere, the disciplines of hand-to-hand combat included are Taijutsu, Jujutsu, Kempo, Karatejutsu, and Goshinjutsu.
 Additionally, starting from a certain level, armed disciplines are studied following the tradition derived from various Ryu (schools).
 These include the study of the 18 weapons, such as Bojutsu (staff techniques), Kenjutsu (sword techniques), and other types of weapons (e.g., Naginatajutsu, Shurikenjutsu, Tantojutsu, Kusarifundojutsu).